top of page

 Take-off and Landing distances - effect of engine size

-IO360 For the same payload and a lighter aircraft, the landing distance is shorter because the landing weight and therefore the stall speed are both less.
+IO360 For the same payload and a lighter aircraft, the landing distance is shorter because the total weight and therefore the stall speed are both less.
 The takeoff distance is very similar to an IO540 powered Bearhawk when at light weights.

 IO540 The IO540 powered Bearhawk has an advantage in the rate of climb and particularly when hauling heavier weights.
 This is more noticeable at altitude.